nielsenjared/nielsenjared.github.io/content/blog/algorithm-combinations/index.md

 The first step is decomposition, or breaking our problem down into smaller problems.
 What's the smallest problem we can solve?

-If `n` is equal to 1, then the only combination is:
+If the length of `n` is equal to 1, then the only combination is:
 ```
 [1]
 ```

+What about `k`?

 If `n` is equal to 2, and `k` is equal to 1, then our combinations are:
 ```
 [1], [2]
 ```

-If `n` is equal to 2, and `k` is equal to 2, then our only combination are:
+If `n` is equal to 2, and `k` is equal to 2, then our only combination is:
 ```
 [1, 2]
 ```